YingxiangHu/YingxiangHu.github.io/contents/home.md

 #### Research Interests

-I am interested in geometric flows of hypersurfaces in Riemannian manifolds, especially the applications to geometric inequalities including Alexandrov-Fenchel type, Blaschke-Santal\"{o} type and Heintze-Karcher type inequalities in Riemannian manifolds.
+I am interested in geometric flows of hypersurfaces in Riemannian manifolds, especially the applications to geometric inequalities including Alexandrov-Fenchel type, Blaschke-Santalö type and Heintze-Karcher type inequalities in Riemannian manifolds.